 We are coming up on a one year anniversary next week.
 I have a very special guest who is going to share a big announcement about American Grown Flowers, so be sure to tune in.

 Last week, thanks to listeners like you, this podcast hit the 15,000 download mark and I couldn’t be more grateful.
 I truly appreciate the guests, listeners and sponsors who have supported the Slow Flowers Podcast with Debra Prinzing!!!
 Together, we’re changing the broken floral industry for the better!!

 Until next week please join me in putting more American grown flowers on the table, one vase at a time.

-The Slow Flowers Podcast is engineered and edited by Hannah Holtgeerts.
-Learn more about her work at hhcreates.net.
+The slow flowers podcast is engineered and edited by Hannah Holtgeerts and Andrew Wheatley.
+Learn more about their work at hhcreates.net.